Skip to main content

 Rare Kidney Cancer Types

-About 15% of people with kidney cancer have papillary renal cell carcinoma, or PRCC.
-It is thought to start in a different kind of cell than clear-cell kidney cancer.
-Data from The Cancer Genome Atlas and other research efforts have shown that some cases of PRCC are driven by changes in a gene called MET.
-Examples of studies for this rare kidney cancer include:
+About 15% of people with kidney cancer have papillary renal cell carcinoma, or papillary RCC.
+It is thought to start in a different kind of cell than clear-cell renal cancer.
+Data from The Cancer Genome Atlas and other research efforts have shown that some cases of papillary RCC are driven by changes in a gene called MET.
+A number of studies are underway to improve treatment for people with this rare kidney cancer.
+Examples include:

-A small minority of people with clear-cell kidney cancer and other, rarer types of the disease have their tumors disappear entirely during treatment with these drugs.
+A small minority of people with clear-cell renal cancer and other, rarer types of kidney cancer have their tumors disappear entirely during treatment with these drugs.
 Studies are under way to uncover characteristics of patients or tumors that make immunotherapy more likely to work.
 And combinations of immunotherapies or of immunotherapies plus targeted therapies have been approved or are being studied in trials.

 To date, studies have not compared existing immunotherapy combinations directly, or tested whether these drugs work better when given together than given sequentially.